-(This article was edited/updated most recently on March 12, 2022 and has been medically reviewed by Dr. Omar Akhter, MD.)
+This article was edited/updated most recently on July 12, 2022 and has been medically reviewed by Dr. Omar Akhter, MD.

 My journey with healing from leaky gut

-I was actually mortified when I first started connecting my digestive and autoimmune symptoms to “leaky gut” back in 2009.
+I was actually mortified when I first started connecting my digestive and autoimmune symptoms to “leaky gut” after Googling them back in 2009.
 At that time, most health practitioners weren’t acknowledging leaky gut to be anything more than a theory – but I knew deep in my core that everything had to be connected somehow.

-That said, as a new clinician at the time, I chose to keep any and all leaky gut investigations and findings to myself for many years out of fear of being judged/criticized by my colleagues and co-workers.
-I kept my mouth shut so I would fit in and be respected.
+As a new clinician at the time, I chose to keep any and all leaky gut investigations and findings to myself for many years out of fear of being judged/criticized by my colleagues and co-workers.

-Thank goodness after un-turning lots of rocks and stones over the years and training in functional nutrition, I was eventually able to find enough holistic-minded practitioners and like-minded peers who knew a lot about leaky gut, validated everything I was going through, and helped support me down the path to recovery!
+After un-turning lots of rocks and stones over the years and training in functional nutrition, I was eventually able to find enough holistic-minded practitioners and like-minded peers who knew a lot about leaky gut, validated everything I was going through, and helped support me down the path to recovery!
 Working with a holistic nutritionist early on (while already being a clinical dietitian) was by far the biggest game-changer for me.